rish987/trackswitch-manuform/README.md

 Orient your switch plates approximately how they will be once mounted.
 When you release the trackball, it should lift up and the beep should stop.
 Whether or not this happens depends on two factors: the actuation force of the keyswitch used and the pitch of the plates.
-The pitch of the plates should be far enough forward such that gravity, along with the force of the spring in the keyswitch, is able to pull the trackball out (so yes, this mechanism depends on gravity in order to work properly;
+The pitch of the plates should be far enough forward such that the force of the spring in the keyswitch is able to pull the trackball out.
+If it is too far back, the force of gravity will exceed the force of the keyswitch and the trackball won't be able to pop out.
-my sincerest apologies to the astronaut and sloth communities).

 If this doesn't happen, then you either have it pitched too far back or your keyswitch doesn't have a high enough actuation force.
 If you find that the beep doesn't stop, it means that you went too far in the previous step -- unfortunately, since loosening tends to